maheshsai252/movies-rag/readme.md

 # Movie Chatbot Development Process

-Code for "Data Collection and Preprocessing", "Upload Data to Vector DB" and "Vector Database Implementation" available in [text](data_upload_to_vectorstore.ipynb).
+Code for "Data Collection and Preprocessing", "Upload Data to Vector DB" and "Vector Database Implementation" available in [notebook](data_upload_to_vectorstore.ipynb).

 ## Steps to Run Application :